TVersluijs/RGEE_Snowmelt/README.md

 ### *05-RGEE_TomVersluijs_S2_Shapefile_Snowmelt.R
 Use Sentinel-2 data to extract time series of the average NDVI, NDMI, and NDSI and the fraction of snowcover for a single area of interest (i.e. a single shapefile).
 The user can specify whether clouds and permanent waterbodies need to be masked, and whether a composite image per day of year needs to be generated (merging multiple satellite photos for that day).
+The current script requires a shapefile of the study area as input.
+It only works for small areas of c.a.
+50 km2 (larger areas might result in computation errors).

 <p float="left">
   <img align="top" src="./_pictures/05A-Sentinel2_Zackenberg_Shapefile.png" width="49%" title="Shapefile area for Zackenberg (c.a.
 50km2)" />